 In the film, however, he is not so much grossed out by sex as he is simply disinterested.
 When the Hooker with a Heart of Gold tries making time with 47 at one point, he calmly sticks her in the neck with a sedative and quietly returns to his business.

 The salarians in Mass Effect are an entire species of asexuals.
 They have no comprehension of romantic love, sexual attraction or even the biological impulses (ie: arousal).
 Sexuality is not hormone-based and is strictly for reproduction; they negotiate contracts around it and attaining a good contract is a high priority for males, but this is out of familial and social duty.
 However some occasionally find themselves strangely drawn to the Asari, one of them is profoundly affected by watching Thane Krios, and Mordin, who gets hit on constantly and assumes Shepard is doing the same, lets him / her down gently by saying that if he wanted to try human, he'd try Shepard.
-A very memorable overheard conversation between a salarian and his asari stepdaughter does show that they can form long-term deeper bonds, but asari reproduction doesn't need to involve sex.
+A very memorable overheard conversation between a salarian and his asari daughter does show that they can form long-term deeper bonds, but asari reproduction doesn't need to involve sex.
 Further evidence of their capacity for affection can be found in Mass Effect 3, in which several salarian extras on the Citadel can be seen visibly comforting a few human women and asari.

-Razah from the Guild Wars MMO could be considered asexual.
+Razah from the Guild Wars MMO could be considered aromantic.
 He doesn't understand the complexities of human emotions like love and probably wouldn't be interested in relationships other than friendships.
-But since he was created out of the Mists, he doesn't have genitalia or a belly button, so his really being asexual could be debatable.
-Asexuals are usually people who have fully functioning genitalia but have no desire to use them with other people.
+Also, he was created out of the Mists without genitalia or a belly button, which might be intended to indicate that he doesn't have any sexual desires.

 Suggested with Virginia in Magical Diary - she repeatedly insists she's not interested that way in anyone, male or female.
 Even if you manage to enter into a romantic relationship with her (which isn't easy), at the end it comes out that she'd really rather just cuddle.